TODAY I’M SHARING WITH YOU A BUTTERFLY HEART CUT FILE THAT I’M GOING TO IRON ONTO A SHIRT.

 After removing the carrier sheet, replace the cloth on top of the design and iron again with pressure.

-GET MY FREE BUTTERFLY HEART CUT FILE HERE!
+GET MY FREE BUTTERFLY HEART CUT FILE FROM MY RESOURCE LIBRARY!

 WANT TO REMEMBER THIS FOR LATER?
 PIN THIS BUTTERFLY HEART CUT FILE TUTORIAL TO YOUR FAVORITE PINTEREST BOARD!